fbpxl

 Especially for young children, make this play as tactile and interactive as possible.
 Hands-on learning will keep your students engaged and will help them lock in these new literacy skills.

-I have dozens of CVC word activities you can use immediately, including word-building mats, task cards, and paid and free games.
+I have dozens of CVC word activities, and paid and free games.
 There are digital and printed tools, so dig into my Freebee Library!

 CVC Activity Suggestions